fabien-michel/sweethome3d-textures-ambientcg/README.md

 ## Install

-Juste download the .sh3t file you want and use Texture library import feature from Sweethome3D from furniture menu.
+Just download the .sh3t file you want and use the texture library import feature from Sweethome3D from "Furniture" menu.

 ## Missing dimensions
-Sadly a lot of textures havn't dimension defined in ambiantcg.com.
+Sadly a lot of textures haven't dimensions defined in ambiantcg.com.
 The script default to 100cm×100cm.

 ## Build / update the library